iAbhishek91/optimus-automation/README.md

   Learn about `selenium-standalone` API implementation from [/src/modules/selenium-standalone](https://github.com/iAbhishek91/optimus-automation/tree/master/src/modules/selenium-standalone).

   > NOTE: Don't get confuse with selenium-webdriver with selenium-standalone.
 Selenium-standalone is just a server used as an interface between `webdriver-io` and your browser.
 If you are using [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver) instead of [webdriver-io](https://www.npmjs.com/package/webdriverio), then use of selenium-standalone is optional.
 To know more about selenium-webdriver and selenium-standalone refer [seleniumhq.org](https://www.seleniumhq.org/docs/03_webdriver.jsp#webdriver-and-the-selenium-server).

+* **API methods** in-built.
+[Request](https://www.npmjs.com/package/request) module is used to make any HTTP calls (REST or SOAP).
+One can take advantage of this functions to make request and validate the response object.

+Learn at the `request` simple implementation from [/src/modules/request](https://github.com/iAbhishek91/optimus-automation/blob/master/src/modules/request/index.js).

+* **Logger methods** in-built.
+[Winston](https://www.npmjs.com/package/winston) module is used for logging.
+Most project requires logging mechanism for debugging, analytics or ML.
+One may use the function to learn about basic of log implementation.

+These module also be useful to learn how CLI logs are beatified without using any module.
+Color format and categorizing different type of logs.

+Learn at the `request` simple implementation from [/src/modules/request](https://github.com/iAbhishek91/optimus-automation/blob/master/src/modules/request/index.js).